tholonia/iching_cli/README.md

 - `q8_iching_png.pdf  `
 - `binhex4col_png.pdf  `

-The TOC PDF must be generated with `regen-TOC.py`
+The TOC PDF must be generated with `regen-TOC.py`.
+This creates ah HTML file that is convert to PDF in `post.sh`.

 Update `prep.sh` and `post.sh` with new filenames of necessary, then run: